Slow Worm Facts

-Slow WormThe slow worm is a long species of legless lizard found throughout Europe and in parts of Asia, that is often mistaken for a snake due to it's appearance.
+Slow WormThe slow worm is a long species of legless lizard found throughout Europe and in parts of Asia, that is often mistaken for a snake due to its appearance.

 The slow worm inhabits warm, moist and shaded areas across the European continent and is also commonly found in gardens throughout the United Kingdom, as well as meadows and farmland.

 As with other reptiles, the slow worm has a forked tongue which it uses to sense smells in the air.
-Slow worms also have eyelids which is the main indicator between lizards and snakes (as snakes are commonly known to not have eyelids but lizards do).
+Slow worms also have eyelids which are the main indicator between lizards and snakes (as snakes are commonly known to not have eyelids but lizards do).